fukaraadam-workspace/python-ai-examples/README.md

 Make sure your editor is using the correct Python virtual environment, with the interpreter at `.venv/bin/python`.

+* You can run utility scripts from root e.g. `python manage.py format` or `python manage.py lint`

 To format code:

 ```bash